semtle/Visual-Novel-Game/Bengine/ReadMe.txt

 This is the main Game Engine that the game runs on.

-This engine was completely created during a tutorial series by Ben Arnold and all credit for it goes to him.
+This engine was completely created during a tutorial series by Benjamin Arnold and all credit for it goes to him.

 You can find Ben at:
 Twitter: https://twitter.com/ChillstepCoder